 Exotic plants cross borders as easily as the wind.
 Theodore Roosevelt National Park works closely with its neighbors, private landowners and other federal, state, and local agencies to keep these undesirables in check.
 The park implements an integrated pest management program combining chemical, mechanical and biological control methods to fight these plants.
 This approach targets a plant, then selects the methods of treatment best suited for the location and habitat type.

 The leafy spurge infestation is estimated near 4,000 acres (about 10%) in the South Unit of the park.
 Heaviest concentrations are found along stream beds, drainages and wooded draws.
 For a first hand look at a leafy spurge infestation, hike along the Little Missouri River or any park trail.
 In June and July the abundance of yellow-green flowers is a clue that you are standing in the midst of a spurge patch.

 Theodore Roosevelt National Park uses chemical and biological control methods to fight leafy spurge.
 Chemical control consists of ground and aerial herbicide applications.
-Biocontrol by using flea beetles is proving to be very effective and are considered one of the safest ways to control leafy spurge.
+Biocontrol by using flea beetles is very effective and considered one of the safest ways to control leafy spurge.
 Flea beetles are released onto plants.
 Their larvae, which feed on the roots, eventually kill the plants.
 Through exotic plant management efforts, landscapes are being transformed back into native grassland species.

 Currently in North Dakota, spotted knapweed is increasing its range at a rate of 175% per year.
 People are the main reason knapweed is spreading across the country.
 Seeds are being transported by vehicles, contaminated hay, livestock, and wildlife.
 The park has spotted knapweed along road corridors and at the Painted Canyon Visitor Center area.

-Canada thistle is an aggressive, creeping plant that infests hundreds of acres of park land and over 500,000 acres in the state of North Dakota.
+Canada thistle (Cirsium arvense) is an aggressive, creeping plant that infests hundreds of acres of park land and over 500,000 acres in the state of North Dakota.
 Generally, the plant infests disturbed ground, reducing forage for wildlife.
 One plant can colonize an area of 3 to 6 feet in diameter in one to two years.
 Established Canada thistle is difficult to control.

 Canada thistle is a native of north Africa, Europe, Asia and Scandinavia through Siberia.
-Canada thistle is not a native of Canada and poses a tremendous threat to the Canadian ecosystem and is considered an unwanted plant there.
+Canada thistle is not a native of Canada and poses a tremendous threat to the Canadian ecosystem and is considered an invasive plant there.
 If your park visit includes a trip to the North Unit in July and August, you will become intimately aware of the presence of Canada thistle.
 The campground is highly infested with this thorny, prickly plant.